asafiw/simloud-docs/src/pages/en/simloudfile.yaml.md

 **Type**: `map`

+Redirect rules accept a number of options to customize how the paths are matched and redirected.

 ### `.external_api.redirects.http2https`

 **Default value**: `true`

 **Type**: `bool`

-Automatic redirect from HTTP to HTTPS protocol.
+An automatic redirect from HTTP to HTTPS protocol.

 ### `.external_api.cors`